mmjulkowska/MVApp/README.md

 ![mvapp_outlier_methods](https://user-images.githubusercontent.com/14832460/32647173-51f8df5e-c5f0-11e7-8dc4-8ce1d9da152a.png)

-Finally, if you decided to select outliers based on all phenotypes, use the slider input in the side panel to select the number of Dependent Variables a given sample must be an outlier in order to consider it an outlier across the whole experiment, i.e. the samples that extreme across so many phenotypes that they warrant being removed from the data analysis.
+Finally, if you decided to select outliers based on all Dependent Variables, use the slider input in the side panel to select the number of Dependent Variables a given sample must be an outlier in order to consider it an outlier across the whole experiment, i.e. the samples that extreme across so many phenotypes that they warrant being removed from the data analysis.

 ![mvapp_outlier_output1](https://user-images.githubusercontent.com/14832460/32647171-51b52f48-c5f0-11e7-8a46-6ae78ad193c3.png)

 Click on "Unleash outlier highlighter" to see the table with highlighted outliers.
 This might take a while - depending on the size of your dataset.

 In the main tab, the outlier message will appear indicating the number of potential outliers highlightes, as well as a table of your data.
 If you scroll to the right, you will see the columns marked "outl_Dependent Variable" (for example "outl_AREA"), where "true" will indicate this sample as being an outlier per genotype / day / independent variables selected.
-If considering all phenotypes, the final column will indicate whether a given sample is a potential outlier in a number of Dependent Variables that meets or exceeds the user-defined threshold (annotated as "true").
+If considering all Dependent Variables, the final column will indicate whether a given sample is a potential outlier in a number of Dependent Variables that meets or exceeds the user-defined threshold (annotated as "true").

 #### How to examine the data with and without potential outliers?
 After highlighting potential outliers in your data, you can look at how the data looks with and without them.

-Go to sidepanel sub-tab "Tweak the graphs" and select the phenotype you wish to examine.
+Go to sidepanel sub-tab "Tweak the graphs" and select the Dependent Variable you wish to examine.
+You can also select the type of plot you would like: box plot, scatter plot or bar plot (we find box plots most informative).

-Click on the main panel sub-tab "Graph containing outliers" to see the boxplot:
+Click on the main panel sub-tab "Graph containing outliers" to see your plots prior to removing potential outliers:

 ![mvapp_outlier_graph_bugs](https://user-images.githubusercontent.com/14832460/32647170-517e6c4c-c5f0-11e7-99a1-89a3adc59e1c.png)

-If you wish to color code your samples or split the plots depending on Independent Variable, you can select it in the side panel:
+If you wish to color code your samples or split the plots based on your Independent Variables, you can do this in the side panel:

 ![mvapp_outlier_graph_facet_color](https://user-images.githubusercontent.com/14832460/32647168-507f1f26-c5f0-11e7-9f9f-c0f162cf7f95.png)

-If you want to alter the order of your samples - you can swap the order of the Independent Variables in the sidebar sub-panel "Outlier selection"
+If you want to alter the order of your samples, you can swap the order of the Independent Variables in the sidebar sub-panel "Outlier selection":

 ![mvapp_outlier_graph_even_nicer](https://user-images.githubusercontent.com/14832460/32647167-5066effa-c5f0-11e7-9388-9620294702ff.png)

-###### Compare the data with outlier removed
+#### Compare the data with outlier removed

-If you want to look at the graphs with no outliers (as defined in main panel "The outliers test"), click on the main panel "Graphs with outliers removed".
-You can click between "Graph containing outlier" and "Graph with outliers removed" to compare both datasets.
+If you want to look at the graphs with potential outliers removed (as highlighted in main panel "The outliers test"), click on the main panel "Graphs with outliers removed".
+You can click between "Graph containing outliers" and "Graph with outliers removed" to compare both datasets.

 ![mvapp_outliers_graph_no_outliers](https://user-images.githubusercontent.com/14832460/32647177-528bf596-c5f0-11e7-89dd-a8c85a287a47.png)

 IMPORTANT NOTE: This outlier test was developed to facilitate data curation.
-Please do NOT remove any data before making absolutely sure that there is a very good reason that the sample is not representative
+Please do NOT remove any data before making absolutely sure that there is a very good reason that the sample is not representative.
+We recommend downloading the dataset with outliers highlighted [screenshot], manually removing samples that you can reasonably explain, and reuploading the curated dataset before continuing with your analysis.

 PICTURE OF MOUSE EATING A PLANT

-###### Perform summary statistics
+#### Calculate summary statistics
 MVApp can calculate summary statistics functions in the main panel sub-tab "Summary data".

-Select the data-set in the upper left corner of the tab, and select the functions that you want to be calculated in the upper right corner:
+Select the data-set in the upper left corner of the tab, and select the functions that you want to be calculated in the upper right corner.

 NOTE: If you removed missing values prior to outlier selection, the dataset without outliers will NOT contain missing values.
 If you didnot removed missing values, the dataset with outliers removed will contain missing values.